MaristRectangularUfoSociety/FoRUM/readme.markdown

 Forum Of Rectangular Ufo Messages
 =============================

-> A recursive name for an amazing forum.
->
+* An amazing forum with a recursive name, like PHP!

-> Created by the Marist Rectangular Ufo Society
+Created by the Marist Rectangular Ufo Society